 If You Are Seriously Ill, You Might Be Able to Take the Cash

 If you have paid into a pension scheme your whole life, you might feel hard done by if you die young and don't see the benefit.
 Because of that a lot of schemes allow members who are very seriously ill (usually not expected to live more than a year) to take their benefits as a lump sum payment.
 There will be special terms for this which may or may not be the same as the terms for taking cash at retirement.

 There may be tax and state benefit implications of taking a lump sum so you may find it useful to take some advice and consider all your options.
 It may also affect the benefits the scheme would pay to your partner or other dependants.

 Trivial Commutation for Small Pensions

 On the other hand, if you have a really small pension it is not cost-effective to pay you £2 a year or 50c a month or whatever, so many schemes will allow you (or even force you) to take these small pensions as a lump sum, to avoid the costs of having to administer a small pension.

 Commuting some or all of your pension does mean you get cash now.
 That can be very attractive especially if you have some urgent costs or loans to pay off.

 But don't forget what you are giving up.
 A pension for life protects you against living too long.
 And your pension probably includes some protection against inflation.

-Commutation can be a useful option as it gives you flexibility over when you take you take money, and sometimes has tax advantages.
+Commutation can be a useful option as it gives you flexibility over when you take money, and sometimes has tax advantages.
 But just because you can commute pension for cash does not make it automatically a good idea!
 You should think carefully about whether it is a good idea for you in your personal circumstances.